 “Pain travels through families until someone is ready to feel it.”

 Scapegoat Recovery Guide

 In this comprehensive free guide, I explain the 7 key points you need to know if you find yourself cast in the role of scapegoat.
 It includes an outline of why you ended up in this role and the way this can stop you moving ahead with your life.
 This free guide aims to get you clear about what being in this role has cost you and how to start stepping out of it for good.

 Click here to grab it now, completely free.

-You’ll find lots of resources here.
-Click on the menu links to start exploring, and use the contact page to drop me a line, I’d love to hear from you.Share
+You’ll find many resources here.
+Click on the menu links to start exploring, and use the contact page to book an appointment.Share